usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 ILLUSTRATION: A person who has cerebral palsy may not be denied coverage based on disability independent of actuarial risk classification.

-{% details Can a group health insurance policy have a pre-existing condition exclusion? %}
+#### Can a group health insurance policy have a pre-existing condition exclusion?

 Yes.
 An individual with a pre-existing condition may be denied coverage for that condition for the period specified in the policy.
 However, the individual cannot be denied coverage for illness or injuries unrelated to the pre-existing condition.
-{% enddetails %}

-{% details Can an insurance policy limit coverage for certain procedures or treatments? %}
+#### Can an insurance policy limit coverage for certain procedures or treatments?

 Yes, but
 it may not entirely deny coverage to a person with a disability.
-{% enddetails %}

-{% details Does the ADA require insurance companies to provide a copy of the actuarial data on which its actions are based at the request of the applicant? %}
+#### Does the ADA require insurance companies to provide a copy of the actuarial data on which its actions are based at the request of the applicant?

 The ADA does not require
 it.
 Under some State regulatory schemes, however, insurers may have to file such actuarial information with the State regulatory agency, and this information may be obtainable at the State level.
-{% enddetails %}

-{% details Does the ADA apply only to life and health insurance? %}
+#### Does the ADA apply only to life and health insurance?

 No. Although life and health
 insurance are the areas where the ADA will have its greatest application, the ADA applies equally to unjustified discrimination in all types of insurance, including property and casualty insurance, provided by public accommodations.
-{% enddetails %}

 ILLUSTRATION: Differential treatment of individuals with disabilities, including individuals who have been treated for alcoholism, applying for automobile insurance